 Work began on Feb.
 12, 2019 and is scheduled to be complete in late 2020 or early 2021.
 The major elements of this work are:

 - Decommissioning and removing the tunnel’s utility and mechanical systems.

 - Filling the tunnel and sealing its entrances.

 - Street restoration along Battery Street, including sidewalk improvements, new curb ramps, street lighting and other pedestrian improvements.

 The blue-highlighted zone in the map below shows the work area for the project:

 In May 2019, the contractor Kiewit began filling the lower half of the Battery Street Tunnel.
 The fill material is crushed concrete salvaged from the demolition of the viaduct.
-Trucks pour the crushed concrete through hoppers placed atop grates in Battery Street.
-Inside the tunnel, vibratory rollers spread and compact the material in layers.
+Trucks poured the crushed concrete through hoppers placed atop grates in Battery Street.
+Inside the tunnel, vibratory rollers spread and compacted the material in layers.